MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 ## Next steps

 The Getting Started guides and articles above are meant to guide both the coder and non-coder through an introduction to quantum computing and Q#.
-When you’re ready to continue to learn how to program quantum computers with Q#:
+To continue to learn how to program quantum computers with Q#:

 * [How to learn quantum computing with Q#](xref:microsoft.quantum.overview.learn) provides guidance for learning quantum computing concepts with Q#.